nomilous/ipso/README.md

 * **IMPORTANT / WARNING**

   * It is a clunky interface and may change drastically.
-  * It currently only supports stubbing modules that export a single function or list of objects
   * It tricks `require` into loading the module by tailoring the behaviours of fs.readFileSync, statSync and lstatSync (a not very eloquent method...)
   * It cannot be reversed (yet), so the stub remains for the duration of the